TikTok Marketing in Malta: Is It Worth It for Your Business?

 TikTok is worth investing in if: your primary demographic is under 35, your product or service is visually demonstrable, you or someone on your team is comfortable on camera, and you can commit to consistent video production over at least 3–6 months.

-If all four of those conditions are met, the combination of organic reach and relatively affordable ads makes TikTok one of the better growth channels for the right Malta businesses right now.
+If all four of those conditions are met, TikTok’s organic reach alone makes it one of the better growth channels for the right Malta businesses right now — and building that organic presence today puts you in pole position to add paid ads the moment they become available in the market.

 See how I help Malta businesses plan social media strategy or learn more about my background.